-Although all methods perform slightly worse than the gold-standard \texttt{MCMC} due to either the amortisation gap (\texttt{NBE}, \texttt{fKL}, \texttt{NRE}) or the use of an inflexible approximation to the posterior distribution (in this case the \texttt{rKL} variants), or both, the significance of amortisation lies in the speed these usable inferences can be obtained, and the general class of models these neural methods apply to.
-In this illustrative example, one run of \texttt{MCMC} required around one minute of computing time to generate 24,000 samples (which we thinned down to 1,000), while the neural methods only required a few dozens of milliseconds to yield the approximate posterior inferences.
+As seen from Table~\ref{tab:results}, all methods perform slightly worse overall than \texttt{MCMC} due to the amortization gap (\texttt{NBE}, \texttt{fKL}, \texttt{NRE}), the use of an inflexible approximation to the posterior distribution (the \texttt{rKL} variants), or both.
+However, the significance of amortization lies in the speed with which these inferences can be obtained, and the general class of models the neural methods apply to.
+In this example, one run of \texttt{MCMC} required around one minute of compute time to generate 24,000 samples (which we thinned down to 1,000), while the neural methods only required a few dozen milliseconds each to yield approximate posterior inferences.